 Instead of looking at flowers, how about eating them?
 These Apple Rose Puffs are beautiful to look at and totally delicious to eat.
 Do you know someone who would love these?

 I don’t know about you, but I would rather get a “food” gift than a flower gift.
 Don’t get me wrong, flowers are beautiful to look at, but delicious food in my belly will trump them every time.
-These apple roses are are easier to make than you think.
-They make the perfect dessert for and occasion.
+These apple roses are easier to make than you think.
+If you love easy apple desserts, Smoked Grilled Apples are fantastic!!

 With Mother’s Day just around the corner, the creative bloggers of #FoodBlogGenius have come up with some delicious ways to celebrate.
 Check out these great recipes and pick one (or all) to make for that special lady in your life.